smartcontractkit/documentation/docs/chainlink-keepers/register-upkeep.md

     'Patterns and Best Practices': '/docs/chainlink-keepers/best-practices/', }
 ---

+> ⚠️ Design Patterns and Best Practices
+> When registering and funding Keeper-compatible contracts, please refer to [Design Patterns and Best Practices](../best-practices) to understand usage patterns and best practices you can employ within Keeper-compatible smart contracts.

+# Overview <!-- omit in toc -->

-After you deploy a Keeper-compatible contract, you must register it with the Chainlink Keeper Network.
-You can do this via the [Chainlink Keepers App](https://keepers.chain.link).
+This guide will explain how to register a Keeper-compatible contract with the Chainlink Keeper Network.
+To find more information on deploying a Keeper-compatible contract, refer to [Making Compatible Contracts](../compatible-contracts.md).
+Registration of contracts can be completed using the Chainlink Keepers App:

 <div class="remix-callout">
     <a href="https://keepers.chain.link" class="cl-button--ghost solidity-tracked">Chainlink Keepers App</a>